 Federal Government Engagement

-NCSE and the Security and Sustainability Forum (SSF) organized a series of webinars to connect NCSE members to leaders within federal agencies.
+NCSE and the Security and Sustainability Forum (SSF) organized a series of webinars to connect NCSE Member Institutions to leaders within federal agencies.
 These webinars provided more information about research, funding, educational collaboration and partnership, and other programs happening in their agencies.
 Please visit our webinars page to view past recordings.

 State Government Engagement